T-449/Edge2Fog-With-OAI-/readme.txt

 7) Go to localhost:9999/client from browser

-Observation:
+8) If you want to login to django admin use Username: admin, Password:admin

+OBSERVATION:

 The login button in the localhost:9999/client page will be disabled.
 Press 's' in the temporary UE.
 Once the UE is authenticated the login button will be enabled in the same page.
+After pressing login you will be authenticated to the fog using OIDC.